7. FTP, SFTP, FTPS or FTPES Connection

-- FTP username/ FTP password - specify login information.
-If you do not know your access details, please contact your Hosting Company and request details.
+- FTP "User name (login)" / FTP "Password" - specify login information.
+If you do not know your access details, contact your Hosting Company and request details.

-If you get such error message after pressing 'Test connection' button:
+If you get the following error message after pressing [Test Connection] button:

-make sure you have specified the correct store root folder - the folder, where presence the administrative folders, image folders as well as all the other files and folders of your shopping cart inside.
+make sure you specified the correct store root folder - the folder with the administrative folders, image folders and other files and folders of your shopping cart inside.